apideck-libraries/portman/examples/testsuite-content-tests/readme.md

 Next to the generated tests, it is possible to define "content" tests where a property and the value of the response body should exist and match a specific value or variable.

 The contentTests are mapped based on the OpenApi operationId or the OpenApi Operation reference (method + path).
-Anything added in `responseBodyTest` array, will be added as content check to the Postman tests.
+Anything added in `responseBodyTests` array, will be added as content check to the Postman tests.

 ##### Target options: